Victor-Palha/Api-Restful-ts/README.md

 * Now, we gonna install the dependencies for development and separate they from dependencies like **express**
     * `npm install config dotenv express express-validator mongoose morgan winston` - (These dependencies are not for development state!)
     * `npm install @types/config @types/express @types/mongoose @types/morgan @types/node ts-node-dev typescript --save-dev` - (They are!)
-* With all dependencies installed, we create one folder called `src` and inside, create one file called `app.ts`
+* With all dependencies installed, we create one folder named `src` and inside, create one file named `app.ts`
 * To hot reload of the application, inside of `package.json` we gonna write inside of `script` this code -> `"dev": "ts-node-dev --respawn --transpile-only src/app.ts"`
 * To test, we gonna write a simple line on **app.ts**, this line is just a classic "HELLO WORLD". `console.log("Hello World From Node")`
 * Your project folder should be like this: